freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice.md

     }
     "

-  - text: I can pass a URL as a parameter and I will receive a shortened URL in the JSON response.
+  - text: You can pass a URL as a parameter to your app, and you will receive a shortened URL in the JSON response.
     testString: "async getUserInput => {
       const url = getUserInput('url');
       const urlVariable = url.length;